learning-zone/react-basics/README.md

 #### Q. ***What is React Router?
 Why is switch keyword used in React Router v4?***
 #### Q. ***Explain the standard JavaScript toolchain, transpilation (via Babel or other compilers), JSX, and these items’ significance in recent development.
 What sort of tools might you use in the build steps to optimize the compiled output React code?***
 #### Q. ***Compare and contrast incorporating mixins and enforcing modularity in React Components. (extend, createClass and mixins, HOCs) Why would you use these techniques, and what are the drawbacks of each?***
-#### Q. ***In a general overview, how might React Router and its techniques differ from more traditional JavaScript routers like Backbone’s Router?***
 #### Q. ***How might React handle or restrict Props to certain types, or require certain Props to exist?***
 #### Q. ***What is prop drilling and how can you avoid it?***
-#### Q. ***What is the key architectural difference between a JavaScript library such as React and a JavaScript framework such as Angular?
-How would that impact the decision for a project to use one versus the other?***
 #### Q. ***Explain the positives and negatives of shallow rendering components in tests?***
 #### Q. ***If you wanted a component to perform an action only once when the component initially rendered—e.g., make a web analytics call—how would you achieve this with a class component?
 And how would you achieve it with a function component?***
 #### Q. ***What are the most common approaches for styling a React application??***